 Accessible Route.
 An accessible route shall extend from the play components to the rest of the accessible route on the property.

-CLEAR WIDTH: The accessible routes connecting shall provide a clear width of 36 inches.
+Width: The accessible routes connecting shall provide a clear width of 36 inches.

-TURNING SPACE: At least one turning space shall be provided on the same level as play components.
+Turning Space: At least one turning space shall be provided on the same level as play components.
 Where swings are provided, the turning space shall be located immediately adjacent to the swing.

 Clear Floor or Ground Space.
 Clear floor or ground space shall be provided at play components.
 Clear floor or ground spaces, turning spaces, and accessible routes are permitted to overlap within play areas.
 A specific location has not been designated for the clear floor or ground spaces or turning spaces, except swings, because each play component may require that the spaces be placed in a unique location.
 Where play components include a seat or entry point, designs that provide for an unobstructed transfer from a wheelchair or other mobility device are recommended.
 This will enhance the ability of children with disabilities to independently use the play component.

-When designing play components with "manipulative or interactive" features, consider appropriate reach ranges for children seated in wheelchairs.
+When designing play components with manipulative or interactive features, consider appropriate reach ranges for children seated in wheelchairs.

-Children’s Reach Ranges Forward or Side Reach
+Children’s Reach Ranges Forward or Side Reach: